glassechidna/ec2connect/README.md

 ## Known issues

-Right now this tool only works with SSH public keys that are stored on disk.
-What that means in effect is that you can't pass in an identity using `ssh -i <pemfile>`
+Right now this tool only works with SSH public keys that are stored on disk or in an SSH agent.
+What that means in effect is that you can't pass in an identity using `ssh -i <pemfile>`.

 [rel-notes]: https://aws.amazon.com/about-aws/whats-new/2019/06/introducing-amazon-ec2-instance-connect/
 [docs]: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Connect-using-EC2-Instance-Connect.html